aionnetwork/aion-docs/developers/apis/ethers-js/_index.md

 description: Aion nodes only understand JSON RPC, and have no idea what to do with high-level languages like Java, Python, on Solidity.
 Since JSON RPC can be a bit cumbersome to work with, developers can use the Ethers.js framework to deal with blockchain interactions.
 Ethers.js was originally created for use on Ethereum-based blockchains.
 The creator of Ether.js has since expanded the framework to include the Aion network.
 ---

-The ethers.js library aims to be a complete and compact library for interacting with blockchain ecosystems.
-It was originally designed for use with ethers.io and the Ethereum blockchain.
-It has since expanded into a much more general-purpose library.

 Some of the features of Ethers.js include:

 - Keep your private keys in your client, safe and sound.